Excel Notebook

 =COUNTIF($A$2:$A$1000, A2)

--- rows where count > 1 are duplicates
+-- rows where the count > 1 are duplicates

 Or use: Data → Remove Duplicates to delete duplicates in place (destructive — work on a copy).